Boosting Object Representation Learning via Motion and Object Continuity: Introduction

 \section{Introduction}

 Our surroundings largely consist of objects and their relations.
 In fact, decomposing the world in terms of objects is considered an important property of human perception and reasoning.
-This insight has recently influenced a surge of research articles in the field of deep learning (DL), resulting in novel neural architectures and inductive biases for decomposing a visual scene into its individual objects (\eg \cite{eslami2016air, stelzner2019spair, SPACE2020, burgess2019monet, greff2019iodine, engelcke2020genesis, locatello2020slotattention, kipf2021SaVi}).
-Integrating these modules into systems for downstream tasks , \eg playing an Atari game in a reinforcement learning (RL) setting. is a promising next step for human-centric AI.
-This integration could provide benefits not just in overall performance, but also in terms of trustworthy human-machine interactions \cite{kambhampati2022symbols}.
+This insight has recently influenced a surge of research articles in the field of deep learning (DL), resulting in novel neural architectures and inductive biases for unsupervisedly decomposing a visual scene into objects (\eg \cite{eslami2016air, stelzner2019spair, SPACE2020, burgess2019monet, greff2019iodine, engelcke2020genesis, locatello2020slotattention, kipf2021SaVi}).
+Integrating these modules into systems for downstream reasoning tasks, \eg playing Atari games in reinforcement learning (RL) settings is a promising next step for human-centric AI (\cf Fig.~\ref{fig:oc_reasoner}).
+This integration could provide benefits both in overall performance and in terms of trustworthy human-machine interactions \cite{kambhampati2022symbols, stammer2021right}.

-However, although many of the previously mentioned works on unsupervised object detection motivate their methods with the advantage of object-centric learning for complex tasks, none of these explicitly optimize the object encodings for anything other than reconstruction.
-In fact, investigations of the object encodings of the SOTA architecture, SPACE~\cite{SPACE2020}, reveal two shortcomings despite SPACE's promising decomposition and reconstruction abilities.
-First, although object detection works very well for some games (\eg Space Invaders), it shows significant issues on other games, even as simple as Pong (\cf Fig.~\ref{fig:motivation} for qualitative examples (left) and quantitative F-score evaluations (middle)).
-Second, even for such a simple downstream task as object classification, SPACE's object encodings appear suboptimal even for games with high detection scores.
-This is exhibited by the accuracies of a ridge regression model~\cite{hoerl1970ridge1, hoerl1970ridge2} trained on SPACE's object encodings for object classification (Fig.~\ref{fig:motivation} (middle)).
-SPACE's object encodings, mapped into a two-dimensional t-SNE~\cite{vandermaaten2008visualizing} embedding and colored by their ground truth class labels (\cf Fig.~\ref{fig:motivation} (right)), further suggest a cluttered latent space.
+However, although many of the previously mentioned works motivate their object discovery methods with the advantage of object-centric learning for complex downstream tasks, none of these explicitly optimize the object encodings for anything other than reconstruction.
+In fact, investigations of the object encodings of SPACE~\cite{SPACE2020}, SOTA on object detection for Atari games, reveal two shortcomings.
+First, although object detection does work for some games (\eg Space Invaders), it shows significant issues on other, even as simple as Pong (\cf Fig.~\ref{fig:motivation} for qualitative examples (top) and quantitative F-score evaluations (left)).
+Second, even for such a simple downstream task as object classification, its object encodings appear suboptimal even for games with high detection scores.
+This is exhibited by the accuracies of a ridge regression model~\cite{hoerl1970ridge1, hoerl1970ridge2} trained on SPACE's encodings for object classification (Fig.~\ref{fig:motivation} (left)).
+The encodings, mapped into a two-dimensional t-SNE~\cite{vandermaaten2008visualizing} embedding and colored by their ground truth class labels (\cf Fig.~\ref{fig:motivation} (right)), suggest a cluttered latent space.